fxaps/XMPie-WSDL-Wrapper/README.md

 It is important to note that the `$Request` Object above *does not* hold the data we are requesting from the API, it merely holds the request parameters in a format that is ready to send to a *Service*.

+> *TIP* Consult the `docs` folder for advanced examples and how to configure RequestMaker().

 ### The *Service* Object
-To get the data, you need to employ the Service Object Class.
+To get the data, you need to employ the Service Object Class to process the `$Request` Object.
-We send the `$Request` Object we created above to an instance of the Service Object Class.

 To create an instance of the Service Object Class:
 ```php